Making the World Safer for Aging Adults

 Falls are all too common among aging adults.
 The Centers for Disease Control and Prevention reports that among people 65 years old and older, at least one in every four falls yearly.
 That first fall multiplies the risk of another fall by two times.
 The majority of the time, seniors don't even let their doctor know about what happened.

-Seniors can fall at practically any time: Walking in their house, taking the elevator, navigating bad weather or playing with their pets.
-These falls may result in fractures, brain injuries and a host of other injuries.
+Seniors can fall at practically any time: Walking in their house, taking the elevator, navigating bad weather, or playing with their pets.
+These falls may result in fractures, brain injuries, and a host of other injuries.
 A ripple effect may also occur.
-For example, a hip fracture might lead to medical complications, and seniors who are in a wheelchair for the first time in their lives could feel depressed and anxious.
+For example, a hip fracture might lead to medical complications.
+Seniors who are in a wheelchair for the first time could feel depressed and anxious.
 That in turn can affect their self-esteem and desire to socialize.
 The recovery time from the hip fracture and the medical complications can also seem to take too long.

-Fall prevention starts at home, whether "home" means a home the senior owns or rents, a caregiver’s home or a place such as assisted living or a nursing home.
-Notable things to consider include fall hazards, subpar footwear, medication effects, nutritional issues and physical weakness.
+Fall prevention starts at home, whether “home” means a home the senior owns or rents, a caregiver's home, or a place such as an assisted living community or a nursing home.
+Notable things to consider include fall hazards, subpar footwear, medication effects, nutritional issues, and physical weakness.
 Many of these factors combine to present serious fall risks.

 Resolve Fall Hazards at Home

-Falling and tripping hazards at home encompass the usual suspects such as clutter, cords, uneven steps and rugs.
-Some things that tend to slip under the radar include pets, loose clothing, inadequate lighting and bad shoes.
-In fact, there are so many potential fall hazards that you may start seeing them everywhere when you do a risk assessment.
+Falling and tripping hazards at home encompass the usual suspects, such as clutter, cords, uneven steps, and rugs.
+Some things that tend to slip under the radar include pets, loose clothing, inadequate lighting, and bad shoes.
+There are so many potential fall hazards that you may start seeing them everywhere when you do a risk assessment.
 To avoid getting overwhelmed, focus first on the rooms and areas you use most.

 In general, do the following:

-• Wear clothing that fits properly so you don’t trip on it.
+- Wear clothing that fits properly so you don't trip.

-• Remember bathrooms, kitchens and outdoor areas.
+- Remember bathrooms, kitchens, and outdoor areas.
 For example, nonslip mats in the shower and on the porch can prevent falls.
 So can getting a walk-in tub.
-Similarly, raised toilet seats may prevent, as might keeping all items within easy reach.
+Similarly, raised toilet seats and keeping all items within reach may be helpful.

 Did You Know?Medical alert systems provide fall protection and allow you to quickly get help if you fall.
 Visit our guide to the best medical alert systems of 2024 to find a system that's right for you.